 If you own a Tesla Model S from the applicable years, you should be careful regarding potential battery fires until Tesla announces a recall and fix for the issue.
 Reports indicate that the closer to 100 percent full a battery gets, the higher the risk becomes of overheating.

 Claims for Vehicle Defects and Injuries

 When the batteries of electric vehicles like Teslas become too hot, they can spontaneously combust or can burst into flames if the vehicle is in a collision.
 There have been numerous instances of Teslas catching fire in a crash, resulting in severe or fatal injuries.
 In this situation, injured victims or the families of deceased accident victims often have the right to take action against the manufacturer that sold the high-risk defective vehicle.
 These claims can be complicated, however, and highly technical.
 It is important to seek help from an experienced product liability attorney in Los Lunas.

 Consult with a Los Lunas Product Liability Lawyer Today

 David C. Chavez Law Firm, takes on high-powered corporations like Tesla and other vehicle manufacturers in defective product claims.
-If you were injured and believe a defective car was to blame, call 888-DAVID-WINS (888-328-4394) or contact us online for your free consultation as soon as you can.
+If you were injured and believe a defective car was to blame, call 505-865-9696 or contact us online for your free consultation as soon as you can.